Definition of String in C

 • Syntax : n = strspn (str1, str2);

-where str1 and str2 are two strings to be compared, n is the (integer) number of character from where first string does not match with second string.
+where str1 and str2 are two strings to be compared, n is the (integer) number of characters from where the first string does not match with the second string.

 • Strchr() function :